 - When removing your face covering, remove it from the ear loops or ties, fold outside corners in half, and wash.
 Also wash you your hands after removing your face covering.

-- See how face coverings should be used on campus in the univeristy's face coverings guidelines.
+- See how face coverings should be used on campus in the university's face coverings guidelines.

-In addition to the wearing face coverings, remaining 6 feet apart from other people, and practicing hand hygiene and other prevention efforts, testing, isolating individuals infected with the virus, and contact tracing are critical to controlling the spread of COVID-19.
+Wearing face coverings, remaining 6 feet apart from other people, practicing hand hygiene, testing, isolating individuals infected with the virus, and contact tracing are critical to controlling the spread of COVID-19.